nabto/appmyproduct-device-stub/acl.md

 # unpaired fresh mode

 1. Client connects locally.
 Connection access is granted since device is unpaired.
+[AMP-68, AMP-71]
 2. Client calls getPublicInfo.json to find out if you are paired with the device.
-[TODO - opdater discover side]
+[AMP-68]
-3. Client goes into pairing mode and calls pairWithDevice.json [TODO - opdater pairing side]
+3. Client goes into pairing mode and calls pairWithDevice.json [AMP-69]
 4. Client is granted owner permissions to the device [TODO - opdater device stub]

 # paired device local pairing access

 1. Client connects locally.
 Connection access is granted since the connection is local.
+[AMP-68, AMP-71]
 2. Client calls getPublicInfo.json to find out that it is not paired.
+[AMP-68]
-3. Client goes into pairing mode and calls pairWithDevice.json
+3. Client goes into pairing mode and calls pairWithDevice.json [AMP-68, AMP-69, AMP-71]
 4. Client is granted guest permissions since the device already have an owner.

 # access device you are paired with